kalabox/kalabox-app-pantheon/docs/users/cli.md

 Refreshes an existing site by pulling code and optionally the database, and files.

 If you choose to pull the database we will automatically exclude the data from the following tables to speed the database pull: `cache, cache_*, history, sessions, watchdog`.
 This will only apply to Drupal and Backdrop sites.
 Users can add additional skip options in their `kalabox.yml` file.
-See [here](./config.md#pantheon) for details on that.
+See [here](./config.md#pantheon) for details on that. **This feature is only available to Pantehon environments running `drush 7` and higher.**

 `kbox pull`